AI-SysBio/Ab-binding/README.md

 ## Do I need both chains ?

-While the three methods are more reliable when paired heavy chain and light chain sequence informationis available.
-They were shown to still perform well with the heavy chain information only.
+While the three methods are more reliable when paired heavy chain and light chain sequence informationis available, they were shown to still perform well with the heavy chain information only.

 ## Example: Self-epitopes in Rheumatoid Arthritis